gramcracker/neural_network/README.md

 # neural_network
-This is my personal project to make a fast and powerful neural networking engine.
+This is my personal project to make a fast and flexible neural network library.
-I'd like anyone interested to feel free to help, especially if you think you can help optimise it. if any questions, feel free to contact me. this code is open source, but if you decide to use this code, be sure to let me know.
+I created it specifically with natural language processing in mind but works well for just about anything.
+It is still a work in process and I haven't updated it in a while but will come shortly once I work out some bugs.